Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

 \setlongtables{ }

-The results reveal that when forecasting the GFCF most of the models provide a rather similar forecasting performance, with the ordinary LASSO and ARMA models having the worst accuracy overall.
-When comparing the results with the benchmark, in almost every case all of the models are able to predict with better accuracy than the benchmark ARMA model, with one exception of a 2-quarter forecast over the period of 2011-2015, where the ARMA models are able to outperform every other model by a small margin.
-Such a result is consistent with the literature: for example, \cite{RePEc:ecb:ecbwps:20060680} highlights the fact that during relatively steady growths (the authors analysed the Great Moderation period in particular, where a sizeable decline in volatility of output and price measures was observed) even sophisticated models can fail to outperform simple AR models.
-Therefore, analysis of the recession period of 2008-2011 is the most interesting one, since then we are comparing the performance of models during a unique event with no historical precedent.

-Overall these results further emphasise the value of additional monthly data included in the modelling, especially during the more volatile periods of 2005-2011.
+The results reveal that when forecasting the GFCF most of the sparse models provide a rather similar forecasting performance, including the BNDF with the LASSO based preselection of the set of variables.
+The dense benchmark models (SW and DF) seem to fall behind, mostly due to underpredicted shock period of 2008Q1-2014Q4.
+Finally, the ARMA benchmark models show the least overall accurate predictions, except for the period of 2005Q1-2007Q4 when forecasting 2-quarters ahead, where they are able to outperform every other model by a small margin.
+Such a result is consistent with the literature: e.g., \cite{RePEc:ecb:ecbwps:20060680} highlights the fact that during relatively steady growths (the authors analysed the Great Moderation period in particular, where a sizeable decline in volatility of output and price measures was observed) even sophisticated models can fail to outperform simple AR models.
+Therefore, analysis of the recession period of 2008Q1-2014Q4 is the most interesting one, since then we are comparing the performance of models during a unique event with no historical precedent.
+Overall, these results further emphasize the value of additional monthly data included in the modelling, especially during the more volatile periods of 2005Q1-2014Q4.

-Additionally, it is evident that both the Adaptive LASSO and the Relaxed LASSO are able to increase the predictive performance of the regular LASSO just as expected.
-Moreover, the results show that the usage of PCA in the estimation can additionally improve the predictive performance of the models: in all of the forecast horizons either the PCA or AdaPCA method generates the most accurate overall forecasts, while during the different (spliced) time periods the worst results are not worse than ones of the Adaptive LASSO.

-In Table \ref{gfcf:expandingDM} the p-values of the DM test are reported, indicating the estimated significance of the models predictive abilities when compared with each other over the full testing period.
-Firstly, it can be noted that all of the LASSO models are able to outperform the ARMA benchmark with p-values lower than $0.1$ when testing the nowcasts and 1-quarter forecasts.
-When comparing the pairwise results between the models, in most cases the significance is much weaker, however, with 15\% significance the PCA model generates more accurate nowcasts than the LASSO.
-Since the PCA uses the same variables as the LASSO for every quarter of the exercise, these results suggest that the proposed transformation can increase the predictive accuracy.